gardener/gardenctl-v2/docs/help/gardenctl_kubectl-env_fish.md

 To load the kubectl configuration script in your current shell session:
 $ eval (gardenctl kubectl-env fish)

+To apply this setting automatically in every shell session, consider adding the command at the end of your ~/.config/fish/config.fish file.

 ```
 gardenctl kubectl-env fish [flags]